jsmoriss/jsm-force-ssl/readme.txt

 Your web server must be configured with an SSL certificate and able to handle HTTPS request. ;-)

-= Also improve your social and search ranking! =
+= Other plugins to improve your social and search ranking! =

 * The [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) makes sure your content looks great on all social and search sites - no matter how URLs are crawled, shared, re-shared, posted, or embedded!